 The spectacular views from Primrose Hill alone are enough to make it one of the best picnic spots in London.
 Set on land previously owned by Eton College, this is a popular place for picnic-ers for obvious reasons.

 Head to the very top (it’s worth it, trust me) and crack out the crisps and dips as you overlook the impressive city skyline.

 Top tip: ditch the daytime picnic and head to Primrose Hill in the early evening so you can watch the sunset whilst you munch – a great date night idea.

 Crystal Palace Park

-Out of all the London picnic spots, Crystal Palace Park is arguably the most unusual – and fun.
+Out of all the London picnic spots, Crystal Palace Park is arguably the most unusual.

 Not only can you chow down as you spot dinosaurs (yes, really), but you’re also literally sitting on a Victorian pleasure ground and the ruins of the 1851 Great Exhibition.

-This is a brilliant spot to bring the kids with a packed lunch – once you’ve had lunch, make your way around Crystal Palace an afternoon of spotting sneaky dinosaur statues that hide between the trees.
+This is a brilliant spot to bring the kids with a packed lunch – once you’ve had lunch, make your way around Crystal Palace for an afternoon of spotting sneaky dinosaur statues.